Oxford Friends Action on Poverty (OxFAP)

 Examples of recent grants are:

-All OxFAP’s work is done by volunteers and without overheads, meaning that every penny donated goes to help the people in need.
+OxFAP’s work is done by volunteers and without overheads, so that every penny donated goes to help the people in need.

 If you would like to support the work of OxFAP through a single or regular donation, please click this link: Donating to OxFAP.